MicrosoftDocs/ATADocs/ATPDocs/atp-prerequisites.md

 An Azure ATP standalone sensor can support monitoring multiple domain controllers, depending on the amount of network traffic to and from the domain controllers.

 >[!NOTE]
-> When running as a virtual machine dynamic memory or any other memory ballooning feature is not supported.
+> When running as a virtual machine, dynamic memory or any other memory ballooning feature is not supported.

 For more information about the Azure ATP standalone sensor hardware requirements, see [Azure ATP capacity planning](atp-capacity-planning.md).